Stevan Mićić: Background

-High School Career
+High school

 Stevan graduated from Hanover Central High School in Cedar Lake, Indiana in 2014.
 He was named the 2014 Indiana state recipient of the Dave Schultz High School Excellence Award.
-He is a three-time Indiana state champion, winning at 126 pounds (2014), 113 pounds (2013) and 106 pounds (2012) and finished third at 103 pounds as a freshman (2011).
-Stevan graduated with a career prep record of 184-5, including a perfect 141-0 mark over his final three seasons.
-He was anked as the nation's No. 19 overall recruit by InterMat and No. 1-ranked 126-pound wrestler.
+He is a three-time Indiana state champion, winning at 126 pounds (2014), 113 pounds (2013), and 106 pounds (2012) and finishing third at 103 pounds as a freshman (2011).
+Stevan graduated with a career prep record of 184-5, including a perfect 141-0 over his final three seasons.
+He was ranked as the nation's No. 19 overall recruit by InterMat and No. 1-ranked 126-pound wrestler.

 College career

-He is a student of the University of Michigan and runner-up at the NCAA national championships in 2018.
+He was a student at the University of Michigan and runner-up at the NCAA national championships in 2018.

 At the end of 2018, he had a collegiate wrestling record 74 wins and 13 defeats.
-At the 2019 NCAA national championships in the quarterfinal he beat Iowa Wrestler, Austin DeSanto, in a close match by score (3-2).
+At the 2019 NCAA national championships in the quarterfinal, he beat Iowa wrestler Austin DeSanto 3-2.

 For the 2019–20 season, Mićić did not compete after qualifying for the Olympics through his finish at the 2019 World Championships, utilizing an Olympic redshirt.
 He planned to return in 2021 with one year of eligibility remaining, despite not competing during regular season, but pulled out of the 2021 NCAA Championships due to an injury.

+He earned a bachelor's degree in sociology and a master's degree in sports management from the University of Michigan.